RotherOSS/otobo/README_DOCKER.md

 ### OTOBO_WEB_ROOT_HTTP_PORT

-Set in case the HTTP-Port should deviate from the standard port 80.
+Set in case the HTTP port should deviate from the standard port 80.

+### OTOBO_WEB_ROOT_HTTPS_PORT

+Set in case the HTTPS port should deviate from the standard port 443.

 ### COMPOSE_PROJECT_NAME